This page contains the conditions governing the grant to be made by the Alan Edward Higgs Charity (“we”) to (“you”).

 You must make sure that we have approved any press statements associated totally or partly with the project we have funded before they are released.
 You must co-operate with us on publicity initiatives concerning the granting of an award and wherever appropriate, we will expect you to acknowledge our funding support.

-We will put the details of the projects we fund on our website at: www.higgscharity.org.uk.
+Please be aware that we may put details of the projects we fund on our website and/or social media.